PeteJames21/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 0-square_matrix_simple.py
 Write a function that computes the square value of all integers of a matrix.
 The initial matrix should not be modified.

+## 1-search_replace.py
+Write a function that replaces all occurrences of an element by another in a new list.